 Athina moved to Palmerston in 2004 with her husband, who was in the Defence Force at the time, and bought their home in Marlow Lagoon just a few months after arriving.
-She is the mother of two is currently studying towards a law degree.
+She is the mother of two primary school aged children and is currently studying towards a law degree.
 Prior to becoming Mayor, Athina had an extensive career in the public service and is focused on the good governance of the Council and ensuring that the right decisions are made at the right time.

-Amber moved to the Territory from Queensland in 2003, and with her ever-supportive husband purchased a property in Farrar in 2010.
+Amber GARDEN Amber moved to the Territory from Queensland in 2003, and with her ever-supportive husband with the even supportive husband purchased a property in Farrar in 2010.
 She is familiar with Council meeting processes, financial reporting and requirements under the Local Government Act, due to over nine years' experience in local government administration.
-Amber is also passionate about improving accessibility and communications with the community to make it a liveable city for all to enjoy.
+Amber is also passionate about improving animal management, safety, accessibility and communications with the community to make it a liveable city for all to enjoy.